pyladies/pyladies-kit/docs/misc/trademark.rst

 Helping Out
 -----------
 As a member of the PyLadies community, please keep an eye out for questionable uses of the PyLadies logo and "PyLadies" word mark.
-You can report potential misuse to the `PyLadies Leadership <ask>`_.
+You can report potential misuse to the `PyLadies Leadership`_.
 We will evaluate each case and take appropriate action.

 Please do not approach users of the trademarks with a complaint.
 That should be left to the PyLadies leadership and its representatives.